ar37-rs/xfce4-termux/README.md

 * Tested using termux app v0.119.0-beta.1

 # Additional troubleshoot
-* Fix virgl-angle vulkan support for some devices
+* Fix virgl-angle vulkan support and zink for some devices

    [such encountered on this issue](https://github.com/ar37-rs/virgl-angle/issues/1)
    ```